MONTANA BLACK BEAR HUNTS

 Spring hunts are the most popular bear hunts we offer, and on these adventures we like to hit the ground and put in the miles.
 We use all methods of traditional spot and stalk, and generally in spring the bears are found at lower elevation than at other times of year.
 Upon leaving their dens as winter melts away, the bears make for areas thick with grass and clover, which is their primary food source early in the year.
 This makes tracking a bit easier since bears in pursuit of grasses and clover gravitate towards logging roads, open meadows, and logged areas.

-Fall bear hunts are also spot and stalk but we concentrate our efforts around big patches of huckleberry.
-Bears share our love for huckleberries, and when the berries are out in quantity, we are able to pinpoint the bears.
+Fall bear hunts are also spot and stalk.
+We concentrate efforts in high basins and berry patches where bears are frequenting as they bulk up for winter.
+Where there are berries, there are bears.
 On occasion in fall we will intercept bears that are covering ground in their attempts to access as many feeding areas as possible.
-Bears become quite food-focused as they bulk up for the oncoming winter.
+Bears become quite food-focused in the fall.

 BLACK BEAR HUNTING GALLERY